List of districts in Northern Ireland by national identity

 This is a list of local government districts in Northern Ireland by national identity.

 In 2011 the decennial UK Census asked respondents for the first time "How would you describe your national identity?”
 In Northern Ireland respondents were given a list of options (including British, Irish, and Northern Irish) from which they could choose as many as they wanted.
+The question was repeated in the 2021 census.